Checking if Two Objects Are Identical with the 'is' Operator

 for simple value comparisons and is

-when you need to strictly verify if two objects are completely identical.
+to strictly check if two objects are identical.

 What is the Python operator to check if two objects are the same?